How Does CAPTCHA Work?

 Solveing CAPTCHA: A Possibility?

 While challenging, solveing CAPTCHAs is possible, marking a step towards improving these security measures.
-Technologies like Capsolver help in data collection without triggering CAPTCHA mechanisms.
+Technologies like CapSolver help in data collection without triggering CAPTCHA mechanisms.

 Conclusion